 Marking an Important Decade in Irish Orchestral History

-Irish classical music, and especially chamber music, might seem to some to be something for the elite, part of a cultured, upper-class upbringing and something therefore quite niche or inaccessible to the majority.
+Irish classical music, and especially chamber music, might seem to some to be an art form for the elite, part of a cultured, upper-class upbringing and something therefore quite niche or inaccessible to the majority.
 Indeed, during the debate around RTÉ’s financial woes and the fate of its orchestras in 2017–2018, broadcaster Ivan Yates famously got into hot water when he claimed ‘it’s only for snobs anyway, this classical music…’

-However one likes to think of it, it’s hard to underestimate the contribution that the New Irish Chamber Orchestra or ‘NICO’ made to the orchestral and musical landscape in Ireland in the 1970s throughout what was a turbulent time in social and trade union history.
-What we now know as the Irish Chamber Orchestra, which relocated to the University of Limerick in 1995, would not be here at all had it not been for these ground-breaking ten years.
+However one likes to think of it, it’s hard to underestimate the contribution that the New Irish Chamber Orchestra or ‘NICO’ made to the orchestral and musical landscape in Ireland in the 1970s during what was a turbulent time in social and trade union history.
+What we now know as the Irish Chamber Orchestra, which relocated to the University of Limerick in 1995, would not be here at all had it not been for those groundbreaking ten years.
 NICO also sowed the seeds of the Irish Baroque Orchestra, now in its twenty-fifth year, through Thérèse Timoney, the first violinist.
 The modern orchestral landscape of Irish classical music was to change forever through hard work, luck and some very serendipitous events.

 NICO was founded in 1970, the result of one of the ubiquitous strikes of the decade.
 This was a time of global inflation, high unemployment, high costs of living and high taxes.
 The result was a social uprising within trade unions to secure better working conditions and adequate pay for their members.
-Orchestras were no different, and most were members of the musicians’ union: The Irish Federation of Musicians and Associated Professions.
+Orchestras were no different, and most were members of the musicians’ union, the Irish Federation of Musicians and Associated Professions.
 Locked out of their rehearsal venue one February morning at St Francis Xavier Hall, Dublin, due to a technicians’ strike, the various members of the RTÉ Symphony Orchestra found themselves in confusion and disbelief.
 An entrepreneurial oboist in the orchestra, Lindsay Armstrong, felt the impulse to suggest that the group meet to rehearse somewhere else during the strike and out of this, by the suggestion of the principal flautist André Prieur, the New Irish Chamber Orchestra was born, and Armstrong became its manager – ‘I shall never forget the look on André’s face… total disbelief at first, turned into a beaming smile when the truth started to sink in… There was no going back.
 NICO was established.’

 Armstrong’s memoir of this remarkable time is a fondly remembered, reverent, frank and humble account, and chronicles some critical developments in Irish musical history.
 His recollections interweave with the fabric of 1970s Ireland and in particular reference the beginnings of those who were to become seminal figures in Irish music, such as Sir James Galway (then known simply as Jimmy), Frank Patterson and John O’Conor.

 The memoir takes the form of a diary and chronicles by date, venue, repertoire and soloists all of the concerts performed by NICO between 1970 and 1980 when Armstrong left to take up the position of General Manager at the National Concert Hall.
-The sheer amount of information in this journal is impressive, not because this vast amount of data has been collated into a concise and detailed history, but because of the intricate, nuanced and colourful way in which Armstrong recollects the tiniest minutiae of events, the most fondly remembered of which are clearly the human elements of his story.
+The sheer amount of information in this book is impressive, not just because this vast amount of data has been collated into a concise and detailed history, but because of the intricate, nuanced and colourful way in which Armstrong recollects the tiniest minutiae of events, the most fondly remembered of which are clearly the human elements of his story.

 With devotion and fond memory, he recounts some genuinely laugh-out-loud moments from spending ten years touring with the orchestra, like the comical narrative around the adventures of the double-bass stool, which travels independently around Russia while NICO is on tour: ‘First thing that meets our eyes in the arrivals area is Herbert’s double-bass stool, covered in labels testifying to its journey all over Russia, but never quite catching up with us.’